broadinstitute/cromwell/README.md

 }
 ```

-## GET /workflows/:version/:id/call-metadata
+## GET /workflows/:version/:id/metadata

 This endpoint returns a superset of the data from #get-workflowsversionidlogs in essentially the same format.
 In addition to stdout and stderr this also returns inputs, start and end date, backend-specific job id, and
 return code.
+A future version of this will also return metadata for the workflow itself (DSDEEPB-1264).

 ### Notes

 - The logs endpoints could possibly be deleted once this is implemented, nobody is calling those anyway (but
   check with Chet first).

-- It seems strange that callers want inputs to calls but not outputs (other than stdout and stderr).
+- It seems strange that callers want all inputs to calls but only outputs which are files.

 - We never actually specify the backend on which the call executed.
 One might be able to infer that from
   the shape of the job id, but then again maybe not.